datagrok/opinions/DESIGN.md

 Guilty: Facebook and Google Plus

-Many social media sites and pundits insist that one must use their real name in their online persona.
-At the very least, this is an assault on the freedoms of speech and expression.
+Many social media sites and pundits insist that one must use their "real" Government-associated name in their online persona.
+At the very least, this is an assault on the freedoms of speech and expression, and [disenfranchises the marginalized][real names policy].

-Strong PGP-style cryptography is a sufficent solution to this problem.
-Implemented with a PKI and signatures, it enables avatars to earn reputation, discouraging and enabling others to filter away "throwaway" avatars, while providing plausible deniability and protecting users.
+Strong PGP-style cryptography coupled with a decentralized system for reputation is a sufficent solution to this problem.
+Implemented with a PKI and signatures, it enables avatars to earn reputation, discouraging the creation of and enabling others to preemptively filter out "throwaway" avatars, while providing plausible deniability (in one sense) and protecting users.

 [JWZ on Nym Wars](http://www.jwz.org/blog/2011/08/nym-wars/)

+[real names policy]: http://geekfeminism.wikia.com/wiki/Who_is_harmed_by_a_%22Real_Names%22_policy%3F "GFW: Who is harmed by a 'real names' policy?"
 [Nymwars]: http://en.wikipedia.org/wiki/Nymwars "Wikipedia: Nymwars"

 ## Toward a solution